Stefano Ricci: Production

-The company has a specialized internal workshop for goldsmiths and silversmiths, who create precious belt buckles, hardware for leather goods, and home items, all using traditional Florentine goldsmith traditions.
+The company has a specialized internal workshop for goldsmiths and silversmiths, who create precious belt buckles, hardware for leather goods, and home items, all according to the Florentine tradition.

-Unsold merchandise is destroyed each year so that no items are offered to the market at reduced prices or within outlets.

-Brand Identity
+Brand identity

-Stefano Ricci S.p.A. makes use of the eagle as an emblematic trait for the brand, which is found on merchandise as well as the store mannequins which display bronze eagle heads.
+The symbol of Stefano Ricci is the eagle, an emblematic trait for the brand, which is found on merchandise as well as the store mannequins which display bronze eagle heads.